ramezrafla/meteor-deployment/README.md

 2. tengine with stick session -- see our sample nginx.conf
 3. Shell scripts to push build via SSH
 4. Shell scripts to install build remotely on server
+5. Of course, nodejs / npm should be installed on your server (as well as pm2)

 # Folders